sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 ORDER BY release_year;
 ```

-will give you the titles of films sorted by release year, from newest to oldest.
+gives you the titles of films sorted by release year, from newest to oldest.

 <hr>
 Which way does `ORDER BY` sort results by default?